OpenSmallworld/magik-vscode/README.md

 * Git History
 * vscode-icons

+2. Enable `Editor: Format on Type` in the VS Code settings to allow adding _ and auto indentation.

 ## Usage

-1. Open a repository folder in VS Code (do this before opening a terminal)
+1. Open a repository folder in VS Code (**Note: Do this before opening a terminal**)

 2. Open a terminal in VS Code and start a magik session: e.g. S:\SW519\2018-11-30\core\bin\x86\runalias -a S:\SW519\2018-11-30\cambridge_db\config\gis_aliases cambridge_db_open